tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 Very similar to a binomial, except there is more than one possible outcome per trial ­— as compared to success or failure in the binomial.

+- Taking the marginal of any of the possible outcomes results in a regular binomial

 # Families of Distributions